DylanBruner/JerooCloud/README.md

  - speed-modifier,
    - When enabled and the speed slider is set to '6' the delay per action can be set to whatever you like for example 1000ms
+ - toggle-speedup - toggle the loading of speedup.js which can provide a 33%ish increase in speeds, warning this will break the custom inline code provided by JerooFeatures, fix coming soon
  - toggle-board - hide the board
  - copy-helpers - a few usefull methods that are used a lot
  - copy-blank   - needed for running Jeroo Features inline code at higher speed, documented above